saxenasaaab/bill-Splitter/README.md

 Steps to build the application:
 1. Import "json.hpp" from nlohmann/json and add it to the src folder
+2. Add your http://api.exchangeratesapi.io API Key to src/APIKey.txt
-2. Run the compile.sh present in the root directory.
+3. Run the compile.sh present in the root directory.
 (Script uses g++)